Innovation: Africa has staff in New York, Israel, Uganda, Malawi and Tanzania. Meet our team here:

 Sivan Borowich Ya'ari is the founder and president of Innovation: Africa.
 Born in Israel and raised in Nice, France, Sivan traces her roots back to the African continent where her father was born in Algeria and her mother in Tunisia.
 Sivan first traveled to Africa as part of her work for a multinational clothing company, verifying compliance issues in the company's African manufacturing facilities.
 Sivan was immediately moved by the pervasive poverty she witnessed and began to look for ways to transform and improve the lives of African people.
 Following a brief stint as a mortgage banker, Sivan joined the United Nations Development Program (UNDP) and developed the groundwork for what would become Innovation: Africa.
 Sivan graduated Summa Cum Laude with a degree in finance from Pace University and holds a master's degree in international energy management and policy from Columbia University's School of International and Public Affairs.

 While studying art and literature at New York University, Rachel took some time to study and teach in West Africa, where she founded a small non-profit for street children.
 After graduating Summa Cum Laude with a B.A. in individualized study, she decided not to get her Ph.D. as planned, and traveled the world instead, before returning to her native new york and joining the Innovation: Africa team.
 Rachel has worked with various non-profits promoting the arts, education, and human rights.
 She has taught English on three continents and has traveled to over 30 countries.

 After completing a two-year military service in her native Israel, Bar went traveling and spent time working and volunteering with local communities in the Brazilian Amazon and Kolkata, India.
-Four years ago, Bar moved to New York to attend Columbia University and worked with human rights and conflict resolution non-profits before joining Innovation: Africa, where she was thrilled to combine her Israeli background with her passion for development work.
+Nearly seven years ago, Bar moved to New York to attend Columbia University and worked with human rights and conflict resolution non-profits before joining Innovation: Africa, where she was thrilled to combine her Israeli background with her passion for development work.
 Bar graduated Cum Laude with a B.A. in philosophy, is a certified TEFL teacher and has studied six languages.
 Swahili and Chichewa are next on her list.